spinlabiitg/spinlabiitg.github.io/_pages/openings.md

 If you are interested in pursuing a project at our lab we would be happy to host after an interview.
 You can express your interest by filling [this form](https://forms.gle/8JcWxCdKH3b3W6bR7) and we will reach out to you within 2 weeks if we are interested.

 ### Applications for Postdoc
-Currently, we do not have our own funding to hire for a postdoc position, I'd be happy to support when I receive funding.
+Currently, I (Neeraj) do not have our own funding for a postdoc position.
+We would be happy to open call for postdoc positions when I receive funding.

-Meanwhile, we will welcome postdocs with fellowships.
-Take a look at the [National Postdoctoral Fellowship (India)](https://serbonline.in/SERB/npdf?HomePage=New) or the [Institute Postdoctoral Fellowship](https://online.iitg.ac.in/ipdf/).
-If you are from outside India, in many countries, there are also fellowships available for outdoing postdocs.
-Please check those options as well.
-Feel free to inform us by [email](mailto:neerajs@iitg.ac.in) sharing your interest.
-State briefly why you are interested and attach a CV.
-No need for a separate cover letter or certificates.
-We will keep an eye on fellowship calls.
+Meanwhile, I am happy to welcome postdocs with sponsored fellowships.
+For example, take a look at the [National Postdoctoral Fellowship (India)](https://serbonline.in/SERB/npdf?HomePage=New) or the [Institute Postdoctoral Fellowship](https://online.iitg.ac.in/ipdf/).
+If you are from outside India, in many countries, there are fellowships available for outdoing postdocs.
+Please check those options.
+If you wish to discuss more, feel free to reach out to Neeraj by [email](mailto:neerajs@iitg.ac.in) expressing your interest.
 **Important**: please insert "Application Postdoc" in the subject line.